emipa606/QuestionableEthicsEnhanced/README.md

 * Bionic Icons - Textures from this mod will be used for the organs.
 Highly recommended upgrade over vanilla textures!
 * Evolved Organs - Has exciting changes to its mechanics when QEE is enabled.
 There are too many to list, but [go here]([https://github.com/Xahkarias/Evolved-Organs/blob/master/About/Patch%20Notes.txt) for more details.
 * Humanoid Alien Races 2.0 - Race mods built with this framework will be able to to be cloned in the Cloning Vat.
+* Psychic Awakening - Psychic Powers gained by a pawn are stored in the brain template after a brain scan.
 * Rah's Bionics and Surgery Expansion (RBSE)
   * Organ installation requires RBSE research pre-req 'Organ Transplantation'
   * Organs need to be refrigerated